SUSE/rmt/README.md

           osc co systemsmanagement:SCC:RMT rmt-server
           ```
       * Alternatively, if OBS working copy is already checked out, update the working copy by running `osc up`
-2. In Git working directory, run `make dist` to build a tarball;
+2. Run `make dist` in your RMT working directory to build a tarball.
-3. Copy files from `package` directory to OBS working directory;
+3. Copy the files from the `package` directory to the OBS working directory.
-4. Build the package with updated sources, call `make dist` and then build for your distribution by running:
+4. Build the package with osc:

     `osc build <repository> <arch> --no-verify`

     The list of all build targets and architectures that configured for the project can be obtained by running `osc repos`.

-5. Examine the changes by running `osc status` and `osc diff`;
+5. Examine the changes by running `osc status` and `osc diff`.
-6. Stage the changes by running `osc addremove`;
+6. Stage the changes by running `osc addremove`.
 7. Commit the changes into OBS by running `osc ci`.

 ### Running with docker-compose